 - Headers and mufflers for non-catalytic converter-equipped bikes that do not render any OEM emissions control devices inoperable

-- Make certain the part not reduce the effectiveness of ANY required emission control device on a motorcycle AND
+- Make certain the part does not reduce the effectiveness of any required emission control device on a motorcycle

 - Demonstrate that applicable emission standards are being met with the part installed on the bike

 How do we interpret this?
 Heck, we ask our lawyers!
 And we stay out of Cali!
 In all seriousness, there are a few things to consider.
 First is CARB’s newly aggressive policy of enforcing these California motorcycle laws.
-Several large manufacturers and distributors of exhaust in California have been paid, settled, or are fighting huge fines.
+Several large manufacturers and distributors of exhausts in California have paid or are fighting huge fines, or have otherwise reached a settlement with CARB.
 We’re not going to name names, but suffice it to say that if you live in a household with motorcycles, these suppliers are household names to you.

 Next, consider that the process for obtaining an exemption is typically considered costly and difficult by most manufacturers, hence the very short list of parts with an exemption.

-A word of note: See ‘sprockets’ on the emissions parts list?
+A word of note: See “sprockets” on the emissions parts list?
 That’s because they test these things at a certain speed.
-If you have dropped a few teeth on your front or jumped up a few on your rear, that acceleration came at the expense of higher RPM’s in a given speed.
-Thus, to achieve a certain speed, your engine needs to spin faster, and thus, emit more junk into the air.
-CA considers sprocket changes a potential CARB violation.
+If you have dropped a few teeth on your front or jumped up a few on your rear, that acceleration came at the expense of higher rpm at a given speed.
+Thus, your engine spins faster and emits more junk into the air.
+California considers sprocket changes a potential CARB violation.

 Do the right thing.

 We respect the fact that as an adult, you are capable of making good decisions.
 There’s plenty of hot-rodding and noise-making you can do at reasonable levels and stay within the boundaries of what is legal.
-If you do want to ‘ride dirty’, know the consequences of your actions - the fines, jail time, and other related punishments.
+If you do want to “ride dirty,” know the potential consequences of your actions — fines and other related punishments.